epurelib/epurelib.github.io/docs/learn/elist_eset.md

 ## Elist

-Elist is a very usefull collection based on `#!python list` when you need to store small amounts of data in DB with consistent order of items.
+Elist is a very usefull collection based on `#!python list` when:

+ - you need to store small amounts of data
+ - to have consistent and numerated order of stored items
+ - used by one user at same time

+Elist is created and stored in DB (by default in ecollections scheme) in form of table with name: `"elist__"` + "{name of your type}" e.g. `"elist__str"`, `"elist__my_epure_cls"`

 Elist inherits some of `#!python list` type methods, but they may differ from python default `#!python list` methods: these methods are explained below.